JSMR-heuristics/JSMR/README.md

 ### And this is what the neighbourhood looks like when our greedy algorithm has been implemented:
 ![alt text](results/pres_figures/optimize_wijk_1.png)

-### And this is the configuration of neighbourhood when battery placement is customized
+### And this is the configuration of neighbourhood when battery placement is customized:
 ![alt_text](results/pres_figures/cluster_wijk_1.png)

 ## Repository layout: